 Your furry friend needs to get all of their nutrition from food, so the quality and quantity of ingredients are essential.
 Some dogs may require special dietary restrictions due to health problems like diabetes mellitus, which is why you must know what your pup needs before buying any dog food.

 Dogs need to get all the necessary nutrients from their diet.
-Your furry friend needs protein, fat, vitamins A and D, as well as calcium and phosphorus to stay healthy.
-So make sure that any product you buy has these nutrients listed on its label!
+Your furry friend needs protein, fat, vitamins A and D, calcium, and phosphorus to stay healthy.
+So make sure that any product you buy has these nutrients on its label!

 The Best Dog Food Is: